-Bakala and Kadas do not have to return CZK 12 billion off dividends they had paid from NWR, British court ruled.
+Bakala and Kadas do not have to return CZK 12 billion of dividends, British court ruled.

 Businessmen Peter Kadas and Zdeněk Bakala, former owners of NWR, were victorious in court this week.
 The High Court of Justice in London decided they do not have to return dividends, which their company CERCL Mining paid itself in 2011 and 2012 from NWR.
 Back then, it came to CZK 12 billion.
-Kadas and Bakala (who owns Economia, which publishes HN – editor’s note) then owned 63.65% share in the company; the rest was being traded at the stock exchange.
+Kadas and Bakala, who owns Economia then owned 63.65% share in the company; the rest was being traded at the stock exchange.

 CERCL turned to the English court for two reasons.
 On one hand, both entrepreneurs wanted to protect themselves so the court-appointed British liquidator of the bankrupt NWR would not be able to demand the above mentioned billions.
 However, the second reason is the Czech link of the entire story.